“Assisting poor families to earn better incomes”

 The solution to extreme poverty is not too far if those that have been blessed could assist by donating toward the seed money required for our Group Revolving Microloans (GRML) program.
 Poor families need “hands-up” to get onto the tracks of economic progress.
 Today, over 550 million people in sub-Sahara Africa are still living in extreme poverty, on less than $1 a day.
 180 million of them are impoverished breadwinners of 370 million children and dependent-adults.
 Because the breadwinners operate on very small capital and often have very low skills, they are unable to earn enough to provide for their children’s needs in food, housing, healthcare and education.
-Often the additional capital required by each self-employed breadwinner is between $50 to $200.
-With your donations, ICAfrica provides the required funds directly to the entrepreneurs and farmers through the GRML programs administered by their local Community Based Organizations.
-This intervention very quickly enables the breadwinners to grow their income generating activities, begin to earn higher incomes and move their families out of extreme poverty.
+Often the additional capital required by each self-employed breadwinner is between $100 to $500.
+ICAfrica provides the required funds directly to the entrepreneurs and farmers through the GRML programs administered by their local Community Based Organizations.
+This intervention enables the breadwinners to grow their income-generating activities, begin to earn higher revenues and quickly move their families out of extreme poverty.

 Please DONATE to support our programs in Africa.